vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

 the ISR Vector Table.

 Validating a linker script can be tricky.
-One way is to use `objdump` tool to manually reconcile the sections and symbols from all objects against the generated ELF file.
+One way is to use `objdump` tool to manually reconcile the sections and symbols from all objects against the generated `ELF` file.
-- `c`: I use that tool so frequently enough to warrant adding support in the build system (see `dump` section in [`c/build/README.md`](https://github.com/vafeond/BareMetalCapers/blob/main/c/build/README.md)).
+- `c`: I use that tool frequently enough to warrant adding support in the build system (see `dump` section in [`c/build/README.md`](https://github.com/vafeond/BareMetalCapers/blob/main/c/build/README.md)).
 - `Rust`'s Cargo has an extension to invoke `objdump`.
   - The project's [Docker](https://github.com/vafeond/BareMetalCapers/blob/main/rust/Dockerfile)